What is ear wax?

 - People with developmental disabilities

-- People with ear canals shaped in such a way as to impede natural wax removal
+- People with ear canals shaped in such a way as to interfere with natural wax removal

-Earwax removal can happen in a few ways; some of these methods can be done at home.
+Ear wax can be removed in several ways; some of these methods can be done at home.

 - Cleaning the outside of the ear by wiping with a cloth.